Skip to content

 Finally, there's the improvements you choose to make to your car.
 The possibilities are endless: custom wheels, high end stereos, security and navigation systems, performance enhancements.
 All these make your car unique and more fun to look at and drive.
 They also add to the cost of your car and should be considered when you're coming up with a new car budget.

-Loan Preapproval Preempts Shopping Stress
+Loan Preapproval Prevents Shopping Stress

 You walk into a car dealership, knowing you want a new car.
 You've got a good job and are quite sure you can make the payments, whatever they turn out to be.
 By the time you've negotiated a price and trade-in value for your current car, the loan process can be an afterthought. ...Bad idea!
 Sure, the dealer may come up with a payment that fits your budget, but will those payments continue long after the car is worn out and tired?
 Shop with confidence, and avoid any dealership slight of hand, by getting your car loan preapproved.